 - Tarp that can double up as a shade

-Remember, as an Endurance Warranty customer, every protection plan comes with $250 in discount vouchers, meaning you could save money on assembling your emergency car kit.
+Remember, as an Endurance Warranty customer, every protection plan comes with everyday benefits, meaning you could save money on assembling your emergency car kit.
 Simply log in to My Digital Vehicle Rewards and redeem your rewards today.

 For more tips on kitting out your car, have a look at these 8 affordable ways to make your car feel brand new.